Protecting your privacy – we’re in it together!

 - Not sharing any personal or financial information with others unless you clearly understand the purpose of them requesting the information and you have confirmed you are dealing with a legitimate contact.

 - Not sharing any significant personal or financial information via email or voicemail.

 Using Email to communicate with us

-General email is not secure since it passes through many points on its route from you to us.
-If you are using general email to communicate with us, we strongly recommend that you do not include personal financial information (such as account numbers or passwords) within the email as we cannot guarantee its confidentiality en route to us.
+Generally, email is not secure since it passes through many points on its route from you to us.
+If you are using email to communicate with us, we strongly recommend that you do not include personal financial information (such as account numbers or passwords) within the email as we cannot guarantee its confidentiality en route to us.

 Canada’s Anti-Spam Legislation (“CASL”)

 Peoples Group complies with CASL and we are committed to making sure you only receive the email communications that you want from us.
 Peoples Group will not send you unsolicited emails in connection with the marketing of Peoples Group, its services or products.
 We may occasionally contact you to notify you about updates to the Website or new products or services offered by us or to deliver targeted information that may be of interest to you, when we have your consent to do so.
-No matter how you join our list or provide us with your consent to receive communications, at the bottom of all our commercial emails, you will find a clear, easy way to unsubscribe.
+No matter how you join our list or provide us with your consent to receive communications, at the bottom of all our commercial emails, you will find a clear, easy way to amend consent or unsubscribe.